mila-iqia/DeepDrummer/blog_post/blog_post.md

 ```
 Then you connect to http://127.0.0.1:5000 with a web browser.

+Naturally, DeepDrummer works fine outside of a Docker container.
+You can refer to `Dockerfile.deepdrummer` to have a better idea of what
+the requirements are.

+[TODO : Once it works, try it out on OSX so we can actually say that we made it work on OSX.]

 ## GPU or CPU

 It is better to run the Docker container on a machine with an Nvidia GPU,